preesm/preesm.github.io/_docs/06-devdoc.md

 2. Make sure all the tests run without failure (run 'mvn clean verify' in the root folder of the git repository.

 To help enforcing the checkstyle format, the "on-the-fly" checkstyle analyzer using the Eclipse plug-in (automatically installed with the meta feature and configured through M2Eclipse connectors) will provide feedback and the Eclipse cleanup formatter will enforce most of the rules (triggered on save action).

-### Build Status Notifications

-To receive the build status notifications, you have to sign in on travis-ci.org with your github account and make sure your local git config mail address matches one of the github verified mail address:

-1. Check your local git config mail address, and change it to a valid one if it is not already the case: ```git config --global --edit```
-2. Sign in on GitHub, got to Settings / Emails, and check that the mail address is present.
-If not, add it to the list and make sure that it is verified before going further.
-3. Got to [https://travis-ci.org/](https://travis-ci.org/) and Sign In with your GitHub account.
-This will allow Travis-CI to read the permissions on the repositories to make sure you have push access and also check that your mail address is verified.

-Preesm team repositories set the notification policies to the Travis default : [https://docs.travis-ci.com/user/notifications/](https://docs.travis-ci.com/user/notifications/)

-## Troubleshooting

-*   **Many errors show up in source code.
-Why?**
-    *   **(1)** The usual reason is that upstream API changed.
-Try "Help / Check for updates".
-It may be required to [clean the Eclipse cache](https://stackoverflow.com/questions/9250041/how-to-clear-cache-of-eclipse-indigo) after such update.
-    *   **(2)** Another reason would be the Maven configuration files that are not up to date.
-To update them, select all the Preesm related projects in the workspace, and press Alt+F5 then press OK.
-    *   **(3)** Also, the build state of the Eclipse workspace can be corrupted after an update.
-To fix that, restart Eclipse then clean and rebuild your workspace.
-    *   **(4)** Finally, some updates can remove or introduce new Preesm plug-ins that you would have to add in your workspace.
-The safest way is to (1) remove the plugins from the workspace (select all then delete, without removing from file system); (2) clean the git repository (```git clean -xdf```); (3) then reimport the plugins (File / Import ... > Maven / Existing Maven Projects > select the root folder of the git repository.
-Eclipse will automatically detect plugins).
-If the procedures did not solve the errors, please contact us.
-*   **Check for Updates is failing:** We moved the update site because of instability of the previous server.
-If you still have the old URL, you may have the following error: ```HTTP Server 'Service Unavailable': [...] error response code 503.``` It is best to use the new update site:
-    *   Go to Window > Preferences then Install/Update > Available Software Sites;
-    *   Look for the PREESM site and Edit its URL;
-    *   Paste the new URL: [http://preesm.insa-rennes.fr/repo/complete/](http://preesm.insa-rennes.fr/repo/complete/);
-    *   Click on Apply and Close then try to check for updates again.
-If this does not solve the issue, please contact us.
-*   **Missing artifact com.sun:tools:jar:1.8.0 is missing:** This happens because Eclipse is running using a JRE instead of a JDK.
-Some Eclipse plugins needs Java packages that are not bundled with the JRE, but only with the JDK.
-If you installed the JDK, note that by default the JDK distribution for Windows also installs a JRE.
-Also, the installer adds a section in the PATH variable, that points to ```C:\ProgramData\Oracle\Java\javapath```, which is an alias to the JRE binaries.
-Please refer to [this page](https://douglascayers.com/2015/05/30/how-to-set-custom-java-path-after-installing-jdk-8/) for fixing the issue.
-Basically, it tells to prepend the PATH variable with the path to the JDK, while not removing the ```...\javapath``` section.